swappy35/JavaTest/README.md

 **validate(String password)** - Performs strict validation and returns a ValidationResult containing validation status and any error messages.

-**isPasswordOk(String password)** - Performs relaxed validation and returns true if the password meets minimum requirements (not null and at least 3 of 5 rules pass).
+**isPasswordOk(String password)** - Performs easy validation and returns true if the password meets minimum requirements (not null, lowercase and at least 1 of 3 other rules pass).

 ### Basic Usage Pattern